mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 universe!
 So don't feel bad for not being able to invert `ab50638d692c4342675a028fe7c926387fe6fbd677d9417b5a32449b78b0af22` - for all intents and purposes it cannot be inverted.
 And that is true even when computers do the hashing at their maximum speeds.
-If you click the button below then you can have your device cycle through all pre-images at the maximum speed possible on your device:
+If you click the *Run SHA256 Automatically* button below then you can have your device cycle through pre-images and show you the results at its maximum possible speed:

 <div class="form-container" id="form2">
     <input type="checkbox" id="inputCheckbox2" checked disabled>